 The objective of this study was to remove non-native brown-headed cowbirds (Molothrus ater, cowbird) from riparian habitat at Hahamongna Watershed Park, to decrease or eliminate cowbird brood parasitism among the federally endangered least Bell's vireo (Vireo bellii pusillus, vireo) and southwestern willow flycatcher (Empidonax traillii extimus, sw flycatcher), and other native riparian host species present.
-Prior to implementation of this program, similar mitigation trapping was not previously performed in the area; 2019 was the first year of trapping mitigation.
+Prior to implementation of this program, similar mitigation trapping was not previously performed in the area; 2019 was the first year of trapping mitigation, and it has been conducted annually 2019-2024.